jkstyle2/CarND-Traffic-Sign-Classifier-P2/writeup.md

 * The size of the validation set is "4410"
 * The size of test set is "12630"
 * The shape of a traffic sign image is "(32, 32, 3)"
-* The number of unique classes/labels in the data set is ?
-"43"
+* The number of unique classes/labels in the data set is "43"

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-The training images randomly chosen are as below:
+The training images are randomly chosen as below:
 ![All_Signs][image15]

 It is a bar chart showing how the labels are distributed in each data set: